nasa-petal/PeTaL-labeller/auto-labeler/MATCH/README.md

 ## <a name="contact"></a> Contact

-For questions contact Eric Kong (eric.l.kong@nasa.gov, erickongl@gmail.com).
+For questions contact Eric Kong (erickongl@gmail.com).